Giants hire Bills O coordinator Brian Daboll as head coach

 Daboll left the Patriots to become the Jets’ quarterbacks coach from 2007-08.
 He has been an offensive coordinator for the Cleveland Browns (2009-10), Miami Dolphins (2011) and Chiefs (2012).

-Prior to entering the NFL, Daboll spent one year (1997) as a volunteer assistant at the College of William & Mary, That’s where he first met current Bills coach Sean McDermott.
+Prior to entering the NFL, Daboll spent a year (1997) as a volunteer assistant at William & Mary, That’s where he first met current Bills coach Sean McDermott.
 He also served two seasons (1998-99) as a graduate assistant for Nick Saban at Michigan State.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL